 If you teach kindergarten, first, or second grade, setting up an engaging classroom writing center is the perfect way to get kids to write independently, build and practice their skills, and have fun.

-Writing is an important skill that is easy to neglect or overlook.
-But reading and writing go hand in hand and in order for our students to excel, they need to develop solid writing skills.
+Writing is an essential skill that is easy to neglect or overlook.
+However, reading and writing go hand in hand; for our students to excel, they must develop solid writing skills.

 That’s where our job comes in!
-As elementary teachers, we are there to help build those important writing skills.
+As elementary teachers, we help kid writers build those critical writing skills.

 Teaching writing doesn’t have to be hard…it can be fun!
 Why not set up a writing center in your classroom that gets kids excited about writing?

 I want to help you set up a writing center in your classroom that will build the love of writing we desire in our students.
-Learn fun ideas, strategies, and tools that will help you fill your classroom writing center with engaging activities and eager students.
+Learn fun ideas, strategies, and tools to help fill your classroom writing center with engaging activities and eager students.

 Tips for Setting Up a Writing Center

-First, choose where in your classroom your writing center will be located.
-A quiet corner, free of distractions is good.
-Alternatively, if you don’t have a spot that you can dedicate to a writing center, you can create a “pop-up” style board that can move when it’s time for writing or tucked away when needed.
+First, choose where your writing center will be located in your classroom.
+A quiet corner, free of distractions, is good.
+Alternatively, if you don’t have a spot to dedicate to a writing center, you can create a “pop-up” style board that can move when it’s time for writing or tucked away when needed.

 - Paper – Having a variety of paper is a good idea, as different assignments require different supplies.

-- Highlighters, markers, and crayons – Illustrations will be a part of the writing process, so it’s a good idea to have these at hand.
+- Highlighters, markers, and crayons—Illustrations will be part of the writing process, so it’s a good idea to have these at hand.

-- Writing prompts, templates, and checklists – Include a variety of these tools for students to use to complete their writing.
-Kids thrive when given choice in what template, style, and prompt to use when writing!
+- Writing prompts, templates, and checklists – Include various tools for students to use to complete their writing.
+Kids thrive when given a choice in what template, style, and prompt to use when writing!

 - Pictures and examples of writing – Include completed examples of different writing styles for children to use as a guide when creating their own.